Babajide777/cloudinary-video-progress-bar/README.md

-# CLOUDINARY VIDEO OVERLAY TUTORIAL
+# CLOUDINARY VIDEO PROGRESS BAR TUTORIAL

-This tutorial teaches you how to create video overlays using Cloudinary.
+This tutorial teaches you how to create video progress bars using Cloudinary.

 ## Authors